David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training: Introductions

-Within this field, two types of generative models have gained significant attention, diffusion models and one-step generators.
-Diffusion models (DMs)~\citep{sohl2015deep,ddpm}, or score-based generative models~\citep{song2021scorebased}, first progressively corrupt data with diffusion processes and then train models to approximate the score functions of the noisy data distributions across varying noise levels.
-The learned score functions can be used in the reverse process to generate high-quality samples by iterative denoising the noisy samples through stochastic differential equations.
-While DMs can produce high-quality outputs, they often require a large number of model evaluations, which limits their efficiency in applications.
+Among these advancements, two types of generative models have gained significant attention, diffusion models (DMs) and one-step generators.
+Diffusion models~\citep{sohl2015deep,ddpm}, or score-based generative models~\citep{song2021scorebased}, progressively corrupt data with diffusion processes and then train models to approximate the score functions of the noisy data distributions across varying noise levels.
+The learned score functions can generate high-quality samples by denoising the noisy samples through reversed stochastic differential equations.
+While DMs can produce good outputs, they often require a large number of model evaluations, which limits their efficiency in applications.

-Different from diffusion models, one-step generators~\citep{zheng2024diffusion,kang2023gigagan,sauer2023stylegan,yin2024improved,zhou2024long,luo2024onestep} have emerged as a highly efficient alternative to multi-step diffusion models.
-Unlike DMs, one-step generative models directly transform latent noises to output samples with a single neural network forward pass.
-This mechanism significantly reduced the inference cost, making them ideal for real-time applications such as text-to-image and text-to-video generations.
-Many existing works have demonstrated the leading performances of one-step text-to-image generators~\citep{zhou2024long,yin2024improved,luo2024onestep} by employing diffusion distillation~\citep{luo2023comprehensive}.
-However, these works focus on matching the generator distributions with pretrained diffusion models, without considering the critical challenge of teaching one-step text-to-image models to satisfy human preferences, which is one of the most important needs in the age of human-centric AI.
+In contrast, one-step generators~\citep{luo2024onestep,Luo2023DiffInstructAU,zheng2024diffusion,kang2023gigagan,sauer2023stylegan,yin2024improved,zhou2024long} have emerged as a highly efficient alternative to multi-step diffusion models.
+Unlike DMs, one-step generative models map latent noises directly to data samples in a single forward pass, making them highly efficient for real-time applications such as text-to-image and text-to-video generations on edge devices.
+Many existing works have demonstrated the leading performances of one-step text-to-image generators~\citep{luo2024onestep,zhou2024long,yin2024improved} by employing diffusion distillation~\citep{luo2023comprehensive} as well as GAN techniques\citep{goodfellow2014generative,biggan,karras2020analyzing,sauer2023adversarial}. \begin{itemize} \item \textbf{\emph{Yet, these works only focus on matching the one-step model's distributions with pre-trained diffusion models or ground truth data, overlooking the critical challenge of aligning one-step text-to-image models with human preferences, which is one of the central requirements of human-centric AI.}} \end{itemize}